Hafez al-Assad: Education and early political career

-Alawites initially opposed a united Syrian state (since they thought their status as a religious minority would endanger them).
+Alawites initially opposed a united Syrian state, believing that their status as a religious minority would endanger them.
 After the French left Syria in 1946, many Syrians mistrusted the Alawites because of their alignment with France.
 Assad left his Alawite village, beginning his education at the age of nine in Sunni-dominated Latakia.
 He became the first in his family to attend high school, but in Latakia, Assad faced anti-Alawite bias from Sunnis.
 He was an excellent student, winning several prizes at around the age of 14.
-Assad lived in a poor, predominantly Alawite part of Latakia; he even had to interrupt his studies for a while, since his father did not have enough money to pay for it (but later he was able to return). to fit in, he approached political parties that welcomed Alawites.
+Assad lived in a poor, predominantly Alawite part of Latakia; he even had to interrupt his studies for a while, since his father did not have enough money to pay for it (but later he was able to return).
+Interested in political action, he approached political parties that welcomed Alawites.
 These parties (which also espoused secularism) were the Syrian Communist Party, the Syrian Social Nationalist Party (SSNP) and the Arab Ba'ath Party; Assad joined the Ba'ath in 1946, whereas some of his friends belonged to the SSNP.
 The Ba'ath (Renaissance) Party espoused a pan-Arabist, socialist ideology.

 Assad proved an asset to the party, organizing Ba'ath student cells and carrying the party's message to the poor sections of Latakia and to Alawite villages.
 He was opposed by the Muslim Brotherhood, which allied itself with wealthy and conservative Sunni Muslim families.
 Assad's high school accommodated students from rich and poor families, and Assad was joined by poor, anti-establishment Sunni Muslim youth from the Ba'ath Party in confrontations with students from wealthy Brotherhood families.
 He made many Sunni friends, some of whom later became his political allies.

-While still a teenager, Assad became increasingly prominent in the party as an organizer and recruiter, head of his school's student-affairs committee from 1949 to 1951 and president of the Union of Syrian Students.
+While still a teenager, Assad became increasingly prominent in the party as an organizer and recruiter.
+He actead as head of his school's student-affairs committee from 1949 to 1951 and president of the Union of Syrian Students.
 During his political activism in school, he met many men who would later serve him when he became president.
 Thanks to Assad and his comrades, the regional Ba'ath Party branch, through demonstrations and boycotts, succeeded in nationalizing the formerly French-controlled tobacco company "La Compagnie Libano-Syrienne des Tabacs," also known as Rôgie, in 1951.
 The company had already earned the hatred of the residents of Latakia for its total control over the most profitable and fertile lands, control over prices for its products, and its monopoly.